wowiamhere/angular-cli-example/README.md

 app works!
 ```

-text comes from the `app.component.ts` file, and now that we have verified that our app runs, let's make some changes to customize our project.
+text comes from the `app.component.ts` file, and now that we have verified that our app runs, let''s make some changes to customize our project.

 ## 4. First Edit